jerryq27/Cheatsheets/Linux/Git.md

 * `--soft` - Uncommits changes, but leaves them in the staging area
 * `--mixed` - Uncommits changes and removes them from the staging area (Default)
 * `--hard` - Uncommits changes, removes them from the staging area, and deletes them from the working tree

+Uses:

+1. `git reset` - removes all files from staging (or certain files if specified)
+1. `git reset HEAD~1` - uncommits and unstages files from last commit.
+A hash can also be specified and all changes after the has will be uncommited and unstaged.

 #### Recommended Method